chartjs/Chart.js/docs/migration/v4-migration.md

 ### Charts

-* Charts don't override default tooltip callbacks, so all chart types have the same-looking tooltips.
+* Charts don't override the default tooltip callbacks, so all chart types have the same-looking tooltips.

 ### Options